 - Parking fees;

 - Security deposit; and

 - Pet Deposit (if any)

-The landlord may ask to see the tenant’s credit information through an application and once he or she has been verified and approved an agreement may be created and ready to sign.
+The landlord may ask to see the tenant’s credit information through a rental application and once he or she has been verified and approved an agreement may be created and ready to sign.
 Upon the lease signing, the tenant will need to bring any and all deposits in order to gain immediate access to the property.